MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-upload.md

 # How to run locally

-This demo integrates with multiple services.
-There are multiple services you need to setup in order to host the demo.
+This demo integrates with multiple services that you need to set up to host the demo.

 1. [Clone the code](#clone-the-code)
 1. [Setup Azure Storage](#setup-azure-storage)